Mukund-Iyer/MATLAB_Automations/README.md

 ## Function List
 * read_model: Allows loading, reading and manipulating model layer-by-layer.
 Modifications for each layer can be inserted as needed.
 * read_text: Allows reading any text file and storing it in a variable.
 The function output is character array with the content in it.
+* read_excel_file: Allows user to read the first sheet of an Excel file.
+Needs modification for further customization for your use-case.

 ---